 On May 7, 2018 (the "Effective Date"), the Company executed a Loan and Security Agreement (the "Loan Agreement") with SVB.
 Under the Loan Agreement, upon the Company's request, SVB made advances (each, a "Term Loan Advance") available to the Company up to \$20.0 million (the "Term Loan").
 The Company was allowed to borrow advances under the Term Loan from the Effective Date until the earlier of March 31, 2019 or an event of default (the "Draw Period").
-In the event of a default related to the Note Agreement with Novartis, SVB's obligation to make any credit extensions to the Company under the Loan Agreement would immediately terminate.
-The interest rate is calculated at a rate equal to the greater of (i) 4.75%, or (ii) 0.25% plus the prime rate as reported from time to time in The Wall Street Journal.
+The interest rate was calculated at a rate equal to the greater of (i) 4.75%, or (ii) 0.25% plus the prime rate as reported from time to time in The Wall Street Journal.

 Payments under the Loan Agreement were interest only until the first anniversary of the funding date of each Term Loan Advance.
-The interest-only period is followed by equal monthly payments of principal and interest over 24 months.
-Each Term Loan Advance will mature at the earlier of (i) the 23 months following the applicable term loan amortization date for each such Term Loan Advance (ii) March 1, 2023, or (iii) 30 days prior to the earliest maturity of any portion of the Company's loan with Novartis (the "Loan Maturity Date").
+The interest-only period was followed by equal monthly payments of principal and interest over 24 months.
+Each Term Loan Advance was scheduled to mature at the earlier of (i) the 23 months following the applicable term loan amortization date for each such Term Loan Advance (ii) March 1, 2023, or (iii) 30 days prior to the earliest maturity of any portion of the Company's loan with Novartis (the "Loan Maturity Date").
 After repayment, no Term Loan Advance (or any portion thereof) may be reborrowed.
+The entire principal balance, including a final payment fee equal to 8.5% of the original principal, was due and payable on the Loan Maturity Date.